cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

     - For GPT models, prompts should be clear, specific, provide context, break down tasks, and utilize examples.
     - For reasoning models, minimal prompts are best since these models were designed to reason.
 1. **Provide Reference Text**: If using a GPT model, supply context or examples.
 This can help steer the AI towards the kind of response you're looking for.
 1. **Split Complex Tasks into Simpler Subtasks**: If using a GPT model, break down bigger challenges to make them more manageable for the AI.
 This helps GPT models reason better, but it requires you to know how to reason yourself.
+(To learn to reason well, take, at the very least, *An Introduction to Logic* course.)
-5. **Use External Tools**: If using a GPT model, integrate other tools and resources to augment the AI's capabilities.
+1. **Use External Tools**: If using a GPT model, integrate other tools and resources to augment the AI's capabilities.
-6. **Test Changes Systematically**: If using a GPT model, experiment and evaluate how different approaches impact the AI's responses.
+1. **Test Changes Systematically**: If using a GPT model, experiment and evaluate how different approaches impact the AI's responses.

 We can learn a lot about how to write clear instructions and prompts, and the [Prompt Engineering Guide][prompt_engineering_guide] provides some guidance on this.